London lifestyle & travels with kids and babies

 Southbank has been spoiling us all for many years with summer events and family fun.
 This neighbourhood is filled with great cultural pursuits and public attractions, from sweeping panoramas from the London Eye, paradigm-challenging performances at the National Theatre or South Bank Centre, riverside gathering spaces, wry street art and skateboard-friendly underpasses.

-3. Holland Park and the Design Museum.
+5. Holland Park and the Design Museum.
 Japanese gardens, 2 playgrounds, summer opera and performances and an Ecology centre to mention just a few.
-This makes a perfectly relaxed free summer day, so grab your picnic, friends and blanket.
+This makes a perfectly relaxed summer day, grab your picnic, friends and blanket.
 There will be peacocks and squirrels to feed, opera rehearsals in the day for a free taster, little art gallery next to the gelato corner and the sandpit playground.
 The Ecology centre is next to the big playground and has fun summer camps for little people eager to get closer and more knowledgeable when it comes to nature.

 Wrap up the day in Notting Hill, vintage shopping on Portobello and great restaurants, from easy Australian Granger & Co to more sophistated Asian bites at E&O that get very social and buzzy in the evening; to Honest Burger or Osteria Basilico.